Tax Season FAQs: Navigating the Complexities of Filing Taxes

 While filing early can help to protect against fraud, it’s important to remember that it’s always a good idea to be vigilant about protecting your personal information to reduce the risk of identity theft and tax-related fraud.

-What is the best Best Mobile Tax Apps of 2023?
+What is the best Best Mobile Tax Apps?

 The Best Tax Software for this Tax Season:

 First-time penalty abatement is a policy that allows the IRS to waive a penalty for failure to file a tax return or pay taxes owed if the taxpayer meets specific criteria.
 Specifically, the taxpayer must not have had any penalties in the past three years and must have made a good-faith effort to comply with the tax laws.

 To request first-time penalty abatement, you must contact the IRS and provide information about your circumstances.
 You may be able to request first-time penalty abatement by phone (the best way) or by submitting a request in writing.

 It’s important to note that first-time penalty abatement is not automatic and the IRS has the discretion to grant or deny the request.
 The IRS will consider the specific circumstances of your case, such as the reason for the failure to file or pay on time, and determine whether to grant the waiver.
 If your request is denied, you may be able to appeal the decision.Similar Stores